United States of America

 Florida Travel Guide

-The Sunshine State is aptly named; a sunny destination all year round, offering visitors incredible culture, great food and recreation.
-There is always something to see and do in Florida, and whatever your taste you'll find something in which to indulge.
-Temperatures are comfortable, the atmosphere laid-back, and the air abuzz with activity.
+The Sunshine State is aptly named; a summery destination all year round, offering visitors incredible culture, great food, and endless entetainment.
+Whether you're a theme park thrill seeker or a nature nut there is always something to see and do in Florida.
+Temperatures are almost always comfortable, the locals endlessly friendly, and the air abuzz with activity.
 Home to some of the most marvellous beaches and resorts in the US, those in search of a memorable summer holiday know that Florida is the place to be.

-For many, a holiday in Florida is not complete without a trip to the world famous Walt Disney World for a chance to have some childish fun and fulfil childhood fantasy in this magical wonderland.
-Known to be the ultimate amusement park, adults and children alike enjoy exploring the four individual parks which are home to incredible rides and facilities.
-Universal Studios Florida also offers a unique experience with The Wizarding World of Harry Potter, the Islands of Adventure and the Wet 'n Wild Waterpark to name only a few, making this an attraction many holiday-makers put at the top of their list.
+For most, a holiday in Florida is not complete without a trip to the world famous Walt Disney World.
+The ultimate amusement park, adults and children alike can delight in exploring the four parks which are home to incredible rides and facilities.
+Universal Studios Florida also offers a unique experience with The Wizarding World of Harry Potter, the Islands of Adventure, and the Wet 'n Wild Waterpark to name a few, each with their own unique appeal.

-Florida will also have those in search of a little history more than satisfied.
-The Florida State Parks give visitors insight into the historical significance of the state and also offer many recreational activities.
-Miami's Biscayne National Park as well as the Everglades National Park are popular stops for those looking for something outdoorsy.
+Make sure to explore Florida's rich historical past in the Florida State Parks which give visitors insight into the historical significance of the state.
+Miami's Biscayne National Park as well as the Everglades National Park are popular stops for those looking for something a little more outdoorsy.

-The weather in Florida is famously agreeable.
+The weather in Florida is famously pleasant.
 Summers in the Sunshine State are long and warm, often humid, with frequent thunderstorms.
-Winters are mild and cool, but by no means cold.
-Taking a trip in April or May is considered ideal; not too hot and humid, but comfortable.
+Winters are mild and cool.
+Taking a trip in April or May is ideal, conditions not too hot or humid, but comfortable.
 Coastal areas across the state do not get too cold in winter and experience a welcomed breeze in summer, making for pleasant temperatures all year round.
 Read more on Florida's Climate and Weather.

 What to see in Florida